 A good rule of thumb is don’t offer credit terms longer than what you have with your suppliers or it will cause a cash flow shortage.
 Offer terms that are within your range of credit with at least a 50% cushion.

-If you feel your receivables are going to overextend past your payables obligations then get a factoring company in place to finance the receivables to avoid any cash flow shortfalls.
+If you feel your receivables are going to overextend past your payables obligations then get a factoring company in place to finance the receivables so you can avoid any cash flow shortfalls.
 1st Commercial Credit can establish a factoring line of credit in 3 to 5 working days for business selling on credit terms.

 There should always be caution when opening up a credit line for a potential customer and you should look out for some signs that many business owners ignore.